 Note: Students studying Philosophy or Religious Studies can find compatible courses, such as ethics, political thought, history, peace and human rights, and interdisciplinary courses on many study abroad programs.
 Because the department encourages double majors, students also can seek study abroad programs to enhance the second major or minor.
 If a student wants to take a Philosophy or Religious Studies class, the choices may be limited to direct enrollment at a university.

+Fall, Spring Language: Spanish, some courses may be partly in English.
+Prereqs: 3.0 GPA and 3.0 in Spanish, 2 years of college Spanish; previous course work for studio art courses, courses with a Latin American focus strongly recommended.
+Housing: Host family.
 Details: Orientation in Quito; small private university; wide range of courses available, some attract American students; Quito in Transition course explores trends in Ecuadorian society, politics, history and economics through the study of the city of Quito; study with local students; excursions; volunteer opportunities.

 Housing: apartments found by students with assistance from international office.
 Meals prepared on your own.